KasimAhmic/autoit-js/README.md

 ## Project Status

 > [!WARNING]
 > This project is currently in **beta** and is **mostly ready** for production use.
-There may be some unddiscovered bugs hiding out somewhere and there are a few functions that need some additional work.
+There may be some undiscovered bugs hiding out somewhere and there are a few functions that need some additional work.

 This library is not yet available on NPM, but it will be soon.